pnts/methodandmatter/source/words-make-worlds/unbundling-leadership.html.md

 #### Vision & Purpose:
 - How effectively am I translating abstract vision into concrete, relatable terms for my team?
 - What stories am I telling that help people see themselves in our shared future?
-- Does our vision still resonates with the team's evolving needs?
+- Does our vision still resonate with the team's evolving needs?

 #### Influence & Inspiration:
 - Am I modeling the behaviors and values I want to see in others?